botlabs-xyz/lofi-vibes/README.md

 ## License

 Lofi Vibes is licensed under the Apache License 2.0.

-See [LICENSE](../LICENSE) for details.
+See the [LICENSE](LICENSE) file for details.

+The "Lofi Vibes" name, logos, branding, and artwork are not covered by the Apache 2.0 license and may not be used to imply an official affiliation without permission.